-Claroty xDome is a highly flexible, modular, SaaS-based platform that supports all use cases and capabilities across your entire commercial cybersecurity journey.
+Claroty xDome is a highly flexible, modular, SaaS-based platform that supports all use cases and capabilities across your entire industrial cybersecurity journey.

-Claroty Continuous Threat Detection (CTD) is a robust commercial cybersecurity platform that supports on-premise deployments without compromise.
+Claroty Continuous Threat Detection (CTD) is a robust industrial cybersecurity platform that supports on-premise deployments without compromise.

-Safe Queries are only one of the five highly flexible, mix-and-match collection methods that we offer our commercial cybersecurity customers.
+Safe Queries are only one of the five highly flexible, mix-and-match collection methods that we offer our industrial cybersecurity customers.
 Our others include:

-Claroty’s unique approach to Passive Monitoring, the most common collection method for commercial asset discovery and anomaly detection, offers continuous visibility with cybersecurity and operational monitoring across OT environments.
+Claroty’s unique approach to Passive Monitoring, the most common collection method for industrial asset discovery and anomaly detection, offers continuous visibility with cybersecurity and operational monitoring across OT environments.

 Claroty Edge is a unique method that uses our patented technology to deliver easy and non-disruptive — yet comprehensive — visibility into all types of assets in OT environments in just minutes without any additional hardware or configuration.